 Samuel Kirkpatrick died on 21 May, 1925 near Helensville while on holiday.
 The flags flew at half mast around Nelson City on the day the paper announced his death (May 22, 1925).
 Kirkpatrick was praised as a worthy citizen who was not only a benefactor to the colony, but also for organizing an industry that gave employment to many people as well as treating his employees with respect.
-His support for the local orcharding industry and his success at winning awards worldwide internationally created confidence in New Zealand at home and abroad.
+His support for the local orcharding industry and his success at winning international awards created confidence in New Zealand at home and abroad.
 He hoped to provide a place of employment for the people of Nelson by leaving shares in the Company to his workers, friends and fellow freemasons after his death.

 Kirkpatrick had been a prominent Freemason becoming Deputy Grand Master.
 Under the terms of his will his large house in Mount Street was bequeathed to the daughters of deceased Freemasons to be used as a boarding establishment.11

 His only surviving relatives in New Zealand at that time were cousins in Dunedin.
 He is buried in the Wakapuaka Cemetery.